OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

     :width: 50%
     :align: center

-In the new window, introduce the vCenter hostname or IP address and the credentials used to manage the vCenter instance.
-You also have to select the IMAGE datastore where you want to import those images.
-Click on **Get Images**.
+In the new window, choose a cluster to authenticate you into this vCenter instance and click on **Get Images**.

 .. image:: /images/vcenter_image_import_step2.png
     :width: 50%